IAmTomahawkx/advent-of-code-bot/readme.md

 It can also remind you a few minutes before each puzzle releases, so that you dont waste time opening your workspace, or forget about it entirely.

+You can either invite it [here](https://discord.com/oauth2/authorize?client_id=784296395280220240&scope=bot), or host it yourself

 Requirements
 --
 - Python 3.7 or 3.8